 Bluehost is a well-known provider, especially among those who use WordPress.
 The company offers a wide array of web hosting options, with three different shared plans from which you can choose.

-HostGator aims to provide easy and affordable web hosting.
-While the company offers a full range of web hosting products, its shared plans are excellent for its ease of use.
-Furthermore, the company boasts top-notch customer service, so if you ever have any issues, you won’t have problems getting help.
+DreamHost offers everything you could possibly need for a website, including web hosting, domain name registration, productivity tools, security suites, and so on.
+The company offers a full range of web hosting products, and its shared plans are excellent for their ease of use.
+Furthermore, the company boasts top-notch customer service, so if you ever have any issues you won’t have problems getting help.

 SiteGround offers top-notch plans that would work well for pretty much any type of user, but it is important to note that all plans come with managed WordPress services by default.
 Furthermore, all plans come with premium offerings (such as enhanced performance due to up-to-date servers and SSD drives).

 The company takes security seriously, is GDPR (General Data Protection Regulation) compliant, and offers great support to all its customers.